Enjoy this brief history of our congregation, from our founding in 1955 through the present.

-In 2007, director of music and arts Judy Harrison retired after 25 years of service to UUCF.
+In 2007, Director of Music & Arts Judy Harrison retired after 25 years of service to UUCF.
 Mark Vogel was hired for that position.

-The Rev. Bill Welch resigned in 2009.
-We hired Rev. Russ Savage as our interim associate minister for two years.
+Rev. Bill Welch resigned in 2009.
+We hired Rev. Russ Savage as our interim associate minister for 2 years.